Aastha-Mistry/ComputerForensics-DataAnalysis/README.md

-# ComputerForensics-DataAnalysis
-Data analysis project for Computer Forensics using Jupyter Notebook
 # Cybercrime Data Analysis

 This project showcases the application of data analysis and machine learning techniques in the field of computer forensics.
 Using the `cybercrime_forensic_dataset.csv` dataset from Kaggle, this project aims to detect suspicious activities and classify them using a RandomForestClassifier.